beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

 If you disable this policy, sign in click to action dialog isn't shown on the New tab page.

-This policy is deprecated as the feature has not been enabled in Microsoft Edge, and this policy will not be supported for Microsoft Edge in the future.
+This policy is obsoleted as the feature has not been enabled in Microsoft Edge, and this policy will not be supported for Microsoft Edge in the future.

   #### Supported features: